Last updated on July 18, 2025

 Chromatic Cube is an Arena Cube Draft format featuring the biggest most colorful Limited experience you can find.

-The huge majority of cubes are something players do by themselves, to play casually with friends – in a way, cubes are to Limited formats what Commander is to Constructed: a format in which players take the reins from Wizards, and where each playgroup can tailor the rules and which cards are allowed.
-But in MTG's online platforms, namely MTGO and MTG Arena, there are several cube formats that Wizards of the Coast has curated themselves.
+Cube is to Limited what Commander is to Constructed: a format in which players take the reins from Wizards, and where each playgroup can tailor the rules and which cards are allowed.
+But in MTG's online platforms, namely MTGO and MTG Arena, there are a few Cube formats that Wizards of the Coast has curated themselves.

 Take the three types of cubes on MTGA: Arena Cube, the Tinkerer's Cube, and Chromatic Cube.
 Their only difference is their pool of cards, with Chromatic Cube having: